EmilHvitfeldt/smltar/docs/06_ml_regression.md

 - how to compare different model types
 - about measuring the impact of n-gram tokenization on models
 - how to implement lemmatization and stop word removal with text models
+- how feature hashing can be used as a fast alternative to bag-of-words
 - about performance metrics for regression models